chester1uo/chester1uo/README.md

 🔭 I’m Ho Shum (Chester) Luo, studying at Northeastern University, China, will graduate at 2024.

-🌱 I will continue for Master degress in Data Science at City University of Hong Kong and I’m looking for research assistant (RA) opportunity in Hong Kong or Shenzhen.
+🌱 I 'm an Algorithm Engineer at DJI and I will continue for Master degress in Data Science at City University of Hong Kong and I’m looking for research assistant (RA) opportunity in Hong Kong or Shenzhen.

 🤔  I’m broadly interested in the machine learning and data science: